zainulemaan22/medplum/packages/docs/docs/self-hosting/sendgrid.md

 ## Configuring Medplum Server for SMTP

 Open your Medplum server config file.
-When developing on localhost, the default config file location is `packages/server/medplum.config.json`.
+When developing on 13.40.11.171, the default config file location is `packages/server/medplum.config.json`.

 Change the `supportEmail` to your Sender Identity email address: